seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

     - The actual procedure we are trying to follow with them
         - For future user tests, they are going to be power users / event creators so this will be part of the testing we make sure to do with them.
 Include this.
 - Let's continue mixing up the roles so different people get different experiences.

+### Revisions after meeting with Lily

+Changes we agreed to make after the meeting on Feb 24:

+- almond: Add a bubble or other element to the profile picture to make it clear clicking it will let you change photos
+- Ethan: Make a flow for when you click on a tag, to view other things with that tag.
+- Ellie: Make sure that all pages have the same icons on the bottom bar

+TO DO: List any others we have here.
+I feel like we should have more revisions between these two parts.